 You see, this particular foal was bred to be a show horse.
 Her birth required a lot of help from the Internet and this little filly is one of the “things” in the Internet of Things.
 She’s not a machine, she’s a real live horse.
-But her parents each have a unique identifier — she has a unique identifier – and without the Internet and real-time analytics, she would never have been born.
+But her parents each have a unique identifier — she has a unique identifier – and without the Internet, machine-to-machine communication and real-time analytics, she would never have been born.

 The horse that just gave birth in the picture above is a brood mare — a surrogate.
 The filly’s real mother is a show horse worth tens and tens of thousands of dollars.

-The people who own the show horse wanted to bred her — but decided to have a surrogate carry the foal.
+The people who own the show horse wanted to breed her — but decided to have a surrogate carry the foal.
 Horses carry their young for 11 months — that’s a year off the show circuit, which translates into a financial loss.
 And if something went wrong during the pregnancy and the mare died, the owner would lose any chance for future income from the horse.
 For similar risk-management reasons, the filly’s dad is a sperm donor.
 Yep, show horses are an investment.

 So far, this story is kind of “old school.”
 The scenario above could have taken place on any horse breeding farm in the 1970′s.
 The only technology involved is maybe a telephone.
 There’s no Internet of Things.
 It’s just another artificial insemination story.
 Yawn.

 To paraphrase that old radio host Paul Harvey… “And now for the REST of the story.”